“It’s the light of day that shows me how

 But there’s a darkness to Significant Other that sit beneath its humor, which is of a very gay Jewish sensibility.
 It’s not merely that Jordan and company explicitly talk about their fears of how to navigate life with the hope of someone by their side, but it’s the particular impact that this has on Jordan.
 It’s not super explicit, but he falls into a kind of nebbish persona, where Jewish identity and gay identity intersect with their overwhelming neuroses.
 The prospect of being alone is uninviting by any metric, but the social and historical trauma of queer loneliness has left its mark on Harmon’s play.

-For Michael Hobbes’ essay “Together Alone: The Epidemic of Gay Loneliness”, describing the isolation and alienation gay and queer men feel even within the confines of the community.
+There’s a textual imprint on Harmon’s play, as Michael Hobbes’ essay “Together Alone: The Epidemic of Gay Loneliness” describes the isolation and alienation gay and queer men feel even within the confines of the community.
 Speaking to Christopher Stults, whose mental health research at New York University focuses on the discrepancies between gay and straight men, Stults says, “Marriage equality and the changes in legal status were an improvement for some gay men.
 But for a lot of other people, it was a letdown.
 Like, we have this legal status, and yet there’s still something unfulfilled.”
 He interviews a myriad of other gay people, many who have ambivalent relationships with their identity, residual from their time before coming out.

 Jordan has seemingly long been out, even though the way that he talks about his gay identity, his gayness, drips with, again, ambivalence.
 He is disinclined to talk about his personal life with his grandmother (Barbara Barrie), the only person who won’t up and create a new life for themselves.
 The way he navigates his romantic life is startlingly straight sounding; Jordan rarely appears to go out, and especially not to gay bars or gay clubs.
 He doesn’t have casual sex, or at least casual sex is not casual for him.
 Significant Other places itself in an ironic or anachronistic paradox.